Solutions for your business

 Qualified pension and profit-sharing plans

-Employee-sponsored retirement programs help employees prepare for retirement and allow them to take advantage of special tax breaks.
+Sponsored retirement programs help employees prepare for retirement and allow them to take advantage of special tax breaks.
 Any contributions you make to the plan are tax deductible.
-Highly compensated executives are limited in the amounts they can save for retirement in qualified plans.
+Employees are limited in the amounts they can save for retirement in qualified plans.
 Nonqualified plans may allow associates to enhance their retirement benefits.

 Golden Executive Bonus Arrangement(GEBA)